Bird Netting - It Keep's em Out!!

 Shrub Guard Pest Net Bags - These are really neat for quickly wrapping

 up a bush or shrub.
 Its quite popular for blueberry bushes.
-You simply roll
+Simply roll it

-it on, and your blueberries are secure.
-Roll it up a ways, to harvest the
+on, and your blueberries are secure.
+Roll it up a ways, to harvest the fruit.

 Pest Netting Sheets - A flat pest netting sheet